V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 		of the interpolation, e.g. player, map, prop]
 	    flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion.
-		Defaults to the InterpolationType of linear interpolation, but can be nearest, linear, and cubic.
-Can also flag a byte array. ]
+		Defaults to the InterpolationType of linear interpolation, but can be nearest, linear, and cubic. ]
 	    value:  64 bytes ( 512-bit) [required, 4 values of 64.64 signed fixed-point arithmetic in the unit of value of the past and current entity,
 		which must be the same for both entity.
 See godot/thirdparty/misc/r128.h.
-		Can be used as a byte array of 64 bytes.
 		Can fit a vector 4 or a quaternion. ]
 	timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling] } = 256 bytes (4 CPU cache lines)
 ```